Jacob Weinberg: Life and career

 Jacob Weinberg's widow, Theresa Bernstein Weinberg, was a brilliant woman who spoke four languages and raised their only child, Walter, when Jacob was pursuing his work.
 After Jacob's death, Theresa donated his music papers to Jacob Michael, the collector and philanthropist, whose foundation, in turn, donated the collection to the National Library of Israel, which is located on the campus of Hebrew University at Givat Ram, in Israel.
 There are over 10,000 pages in this archive, curated by its director, Dr. Gila Flam, a distinguished musicologist.
 Theresa Weinberg also donated a second large volume of Weinberg's musical scores, personal letters, academic papers, and photos to the archive at the Glinka Museum of Music in Moscow, at 4 Fedeeva St. These papers can be viewed by request.
 Among the Glinka collection are Jacob Weinberg's masterpiece "Sonata for Two Pianos", and "Encyclopedia of Piano Technique, Part I and Part II."
 His papers from his student days at the Moscow Conservatory of Music (1901-1906) are also donated here.

 In addition to being Jacob's helpmate and supporter, Theresa Bernstein Weinberg was a gifted watercolor artist and avid maker of scrapbooks.
 In 1960 she formally signed a paper donating 67 scrapbooks of her clippings (of Jacob's work and also popular culture) to the NY Public Library system.
 These have yet to be found.
 Her grandchildren have been searching extensively for them.
 They are most likely in the basement storage areas of the NY Public Library at Bryant Park.
 Theresa died in 1962 and is interred at Ferncliff Cemetery, in Westchester County.
+(Another Ferncliff resident for eternity is Judy Garland.)

 Jacob Weinberg's works continue to be enjoyed and performed today.
 His Klezmer works for clarinet, in particular, are widely performed.
 These include "Canzonetta" and "The Maypole".
 Weinberg was one of the in-house composers at Temple Emanu-el in Manhattan.
 His works are often performed during the High Holy days and during the weekly Sabbath services.
 Also, see YouTube for videos of contemporary performances of Jacob Weinberg's works.
 See the Milken Archives for some recordings of his works.